Please note: Canada Business Ontario is now FedDev Ontario Small Business Services.

-Child care centres and home care daycares in Ontario are licensed by the Ministry of Education.
-You will need a licence if you:
+Child care centres and some home-based daycares in Ontario are licensed by the Ministry of Education.
+You may plan to offer unlicensed home-based child care, however you will need a licence if you:

 - Care for more than 5 children over the age of 2 (including your own children under the age of 6)

-As a licensed, regulated home care provider, you need to meet provincial health, safety and caregiver training standards including:
+As a licensed and regulated home-based daycare provider, you need to meet provincial health, safety and caregiver training standards including:

 - Caregivers must be over the age of 18

-A home visitor will meet with home based care providers on a regular basis to conduct general inspections and provide support.
+A home visitor will meet with licensed home-based daycare providers on a regular basis to conduct general inspections and provide support.

 Additional licensing may be required if you want to care for children with a physical, visual or auditory disability, or if the child has a developmental, communication, behavioural or a chronic medical problem.